Awareness All-Year Round

 Why is prostate cancer awareness so important?
 Education is essential in the fight against prostate cancer.

-For 2024 it is estimated, 299,010 men will be diagnosed with and 35,250 men will die of prostate cancer.
+For 2026 it is estimated, 333,830 men will be diagnosed with and 36,320 men will die of prostate cancer.
+If prostate cancer is found as a result of screening, it will probably be at an earlier, more treatable stage than if no screening were done.

 Having a father or brother with prostate cancer more than doubles a man’s risk of developing this disease.

-The average age of men at diagnosis is about 66.
+Almost 3.5 million men in the United States count themselves as prostate cancer survivors.
 Prostate cancer can be a serious disease, but most men diagnosed with prostate cancer do not die from it.

 Prostate cancer is the most common cancer diagnosis among US Veterans.